Bhavesh-Rawat/DSA/Trees/Maximum Depth of Binary Tree.md

 - Space complexity: $$O(1)$$
    As we are note storing.

  -  Auxilary recursive space :$$O(h)$$
 As the tree is already stored and only need the maximum depth thus space is maximum height of tree i.e h.
+Recursive state space